 Faculty have the professional responsibility to treat students with understanding, dignity and respect.
 Students are also expected to demonstrate appropriate, respectful behavior toward other members of the university community, both faculty and peers.
 Disruptive students in the academic setting hinder the educational process.
-Disruptive student conduct is prohibited by the Statement of Student Rights and Responsibilities, which also enumerates formal actions and remedies for resolving student misconduct issues.
+Disruptive student conduct is prohibited by the Code of Student Conduct, which also enumerates formal actions and remedies for resolving student misconduct issues.

 Dealing with Disruptive Students

 "Disruption," as applied to the academic setting, means behavior that a reasonable faculty member would view as interfering with normal academic functions.

 - Persistently speaking without being recognized

 - Interrupting other speakers